COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 Photo by Maksim Goncharenok

-The issue may not be with the number of persons still on the road who are violating established restrictions aimed at slowing the spread of this disease.
+The issue may not be with the number of people still on the road who are violating established restrictions aimed at slowing the spread of this disease.

 COVID-19 survival is comparable to running a clandestine company.
 As a result, a sizable audience marches in time with the beat of their drums.